FelipeRT98/Drops/README.md

 ## Build

-Drops was developed in Visual C++ 2008 on Windows XP using C++03 standards.
+Drops was developed in Visual C++ 2008 on Windows XP using C++03.

 To build the project yourself:

 1. Recreate the original development setup.
 2. Open the project in Visual C++ 2008.
 3. Compile and build the screensaver executable.
-4. Change the extension of the *.exe to *.scr
+4. Change the extension of the Drops.exe to Drops.scr

 ## Usage instructions

+To preview the screensaver, right-click on Drops.scr and choose Test.

+To set it as the screensaver:
-Place the Drops.scr file inside the C:\Windows\System32 folder
+1. Place the Drops.scr file inside the C:\Windows\System32 folder.

-Screensavers store their settings in the Windows Registry.
-The path depends on your Windows version:
-(Vista and later): HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Screensavers (XP and earlier): HKEY_CURRENT_USER\Software\Microsoft\Screensavers

-The method to change the current screensaver depends on your Windows version:
+2. Choose the screensaver:
-(XP, Vista): Use the Control Panel → Display → Screen Saver settings.
+- **(XP, Vista)**: Use the Control Panel → Display → Screen Saver settings.
-(Windows 7 and later): Search for Screen Saver in the Start menu or Settings.
+- **(Windows 7 and later)**: Search for Screen Saver in the Start menu or Settings.

 ---